 This can be achieved through either injections or oral supplements.

 Dose, Duration and Active Ingredient

 500 µg in the morning and evening

-Consequences of Anesthesia for B12 Storage
+Consequences of Anesthesia for the Vitamin B12 Stores

 - Laughing gas destroys methylcobalamin and thus deactivates the enzyme methionine synthase

 - 20 to 60 percent of the methylcobalamin in the blood plasma, cells and liver store are destroyed